brainspec/enumerize/README.md

 <% end %>
 ```

+Please note that enumerize overwrites the I18n keys of SimpleForm collections; the enumerize keys are used instead of the simple_form ones for inputs concerning enumrized attributes.

 ### Formtastic

 If you are using Formtastic gem you also don't need to specify input type (`:select` by default) and collection: